 On June 27, 2005, the United States House of Representatives passed a resolution (H. Res.
 199 sponsored by Congressman Christopher Smith and Congressman Benjamin Cardin) commemorating the 10th anniversary of the Srebrenica genocide.

-The resolution was passed with overwhelming majority of 370 - YES votes, 1 - NO vote, and 62 - ABSENT. (
+The resolution was passed with overwhelming majority of 370 - YES votes, 1 - NO vote, and 62 - ABSENT.
+(Copy of the Resolution)

 On February 26, 2007, another United Nations' court - the International Court of Justice (aka: World Court) - issued judgment in a case of Bosnia vs. Serbia ruling that Serbia failed to prevent the Srebrenica genocide and violated its international obligations by not handing over individuals accused of the crime.